gbauza3destinee/gbauza3destinee/README.md

 🌌Projects {
-- LABS Assignment App Creation: Built a Java application with Spring Boot following the MVC pattern and implemented functionality to create an Assignment reviewing app.
+- LABS Assignment App Creation: Built a Java application with Spring Boot, Gradle, the MVC pattern to create an Assignment reviewing app.
 Where users can submit their assignments and view a collection of their due assignments, while, learner assistants can submit feedback and review multiple users’ submitted assignments.
 Created a Service Class, Controller Class, Repository Class and Entity classes.
 - Zodiak App Creation: Making astrology simple to use and right at your finger tips!
-Give the Zodiak App your birthdate, name and pronouns and it will match up your Solar Sign is and give some tips on how to leverage it!
-This Zodiak app, is an API Endpoint App, which takes in a User's birth day and month and provides a corresponding Zodiac/Elemental Sign and description.
+Give the Zodiak App your birthdate and it will identify your Western Astrological zodiac sign and share some information about it!
+The Zodiak app, is an API Endpoint App, which takes in a
+ User's birth day and month and provides a corresponding Zodiac/Elemental Sign and description.
 - Sustainable Delivery Service:  Designed logic to route a customer's order to the most strategic packaging/ shipping center, while considering sustainability costs.
 To meet the sustainability goals of this delivery company, I implemented new delivery packaging options with materials that had lower scores on the sustanability index.
-Created logic to have a the shipping platform determine the best route for a package- considering a few new factors.
+Wrote out logic to apply different modes to determine the best route for a package considering different company goals.
- Designed a blended strategy class to consider and weigh carbon cost, with time cost, when determining a customer’s most efficient shipping route.
+Designed a blended strategy class to weigh carbon cost and time expense when determining a customer’s most efficient shipping route.
- For any given order, the delivery service could now find the best shipment option considering a blended cost for example, let's find the carbon cost which represents the environmental impact with the most cost efficient packaging to find the best route and packaging to use for a new order.
 - Nickname Generator App Creation : Dabbled in Python to practice the language with a fun interactive program, that offers a variety of new nicknames for your chosen birthname.
 Has several modes *surprise me* ,